owlbarn/tutorial/book/regression/README.md

     (Linalg.D.inv Mat.(dot (transpose z) z)) (Mat.transpose z)) y'
 ```

+Here the `x'`, `y'` are the normalised data from the previous section.
-The result is close to what we have gotten using the regression:
+The result is close to what we have gotten using the regression method:

 ```text
 val solution : Mat.mat =